 MacZip is a cross-platform compatible tool and includes both Zip (for compression) and Unzip (for extraction).
 The full set of Macintosh info is stored: Creator/Type, Finder attributes, Finder comments, MacOS 8.0 Folder settings, Icon/Folder-Positions ...
 Mac filenames are restored without any change.
 MacZip also supports Apple events, e.g; add it to your web browser's preferences as a helper application.

-Other versions and resources of MacZip (including source code) are still available from the MacZip authors page here (last checked: July 2014).
+Other versions and resources of MacZip (including source code) are available from the MacZip authors page here via the "go to the Download page" link (last checked: October 2015).

 How to use this zip utility: